coder7475/learn-nginx/README.md

-# Explanation of nginx common configuration
+# Explanation of nginx common configurations

+Config file is in nginx_config.

 ## First Line